Silent Witness: Background

 Although the show focuses heavily on areas of pathology, the police also have a presence in each case.
 During later series of the show, detectives and investigators tend to differ from episode to episode, with guest artists appearing in these roles.
 However, during the early years of the show several characters appeared regularly to investigate each case.

-The first three series were set in Cambridge.
-This changed to London from the start of the fourth series, following Sam as she took up an academic position in the Lyell Centre, the Pathology Department of UCL.
-The programme remained in an academic setting until the end of series 16 when the Lyell appeared to have become separated from the University and operated as a stand-alone institution.
+The first three series are set in Cambridge.
+The setting changed to London from the start of the fourth series, following Sam as she took up an academic position in the Lyell Centre, the Pathology Department of UCL.
+The programme remained in an academic setting until the end of series 16 when the Lyell appeared to have become separated from the university and operated as a stand-alone institution.
+In 2023 it was announced that production for Silent Witness would be moving to Birmingham.
+This was reflected in the show at the end of Series 28, with Nikki accepting an offer to set up a new forensic centre in the city along with her team.

 Each series is typically made up of a series of two-part stories.
-The first nine series generally featured eight episodes (four two-part stories), except that series 4 and 5 each featured just six episodes (three two-part stories); this was increased to ten episodes (five two-part stories) from the tenth series onwards, excepting series 12 and 15 which each featured 12 episodes (six two-part stories).
-The 25th series, broadcast in 2022, introduced a new format consisting of one story in six episodes.
+The first nine series generally featured eight episodes (four two-part stories), except that series 4 and 5 each featured just six episodes (three two-part stories); this was increased to ten episodes (five two-part stories) from the tenth series onwards, except series 12 and 15 which each featured 12 episodes (six two-part stories).
+The 25th series, broadcast in 2022, introduced a new format consisting of one story in six episodes, but the format reverted to five two-part stories from the 26th series onwards.

 In 1998, the writer John Milne received an Edgar Award from the Mystery Writers of America for the second series episode "Blood, Sweat and Tears".
 In the United States the series airs during 'Mystery Monday' on BBC America.

 Music

 The theme music from series 2 onwards is entitled Silencium and is performed by John Harle.
-The arrangement, for chamber orchestra and soprano saxophone solo, was first performed as part of the Canterbury Festival on 22 October 2011.
+The arrangement, for chamber orchestra and soprano saxophone solo, was first performed publicly as part of the Canterbury Festival on 22 October 2011.
 The vocal section is performed by Sarah Leonard.